codurance/ds_exercise/README.md

 - Taking in account that in the next months more data will arrive, How would you evolve the model once in production?
 Do you have any plan for versioning?

-- How will you protect the service/model against corrupted data?
+- How could the service/model be made resilient to changes in the production environment, such as data format alterations?

 - On which cloud provider will you leverage to serve the previous service/model and why.